cabal-club/cable/readme.md

 If a user's latest known post to a channel is a `post/leave`, they are not a member of that channel.

+A user is an ex-member of a channel at a particular point in time if, from a client's perspective, that user has issued no further posts interacting with a channel since a `post/leave` post was issued.

 Clients SHOULD issue a `post/join` post before issuing any other posts to a channel.